HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 <laterooms-ratepicker hotelid="1234" affiliateid="1234"></laterooms-ratepicker>

 As you can see the power of them is extrodinary.

-It has four parts
-### Encapsulation

-Think local.
-You creat elements such as tabs or forms or inputs and all the functionality, styling and testing works inside that element.
+Also that everything is **declaritive**.
+You can understand what is happening.
+You can easily share these and the new dev can easily understand what they are for.
+Customers can.
+Anyone can.

+#### Styling

+Lastly in this part the styling all works inside the element.
+Nothing leaks out.
+Now you can expose certain stlyes so you can have a theme template for colors that can very easily change the overral color scheme but the styling works inside and that is all.

+#### Data Binding

+They call data binding

 ## What We Have Learned It Is